Gemini Rising

-Gemini Rising (also known as Alien Rising) is a 2013 American Action Sci-Fi Thriller produced by Tim Anderson and directed by Dana Schroeder.
+Gemini Rising (also known as Alien Rising) is a 2013 American sci-fi action thriller produced by Tim Anderson and directed by Dana Schroeder.
 The film stars Lance Henriksen, Amy Hathaway, John Savage, Brian Krause and Dave Vescio.

 Plot

 In 2023, an unidentified spacecraft is found orbiting Neptune and an investigation is started.
 Meanwhile, Lisa (Amy Hathaway), a special agent for the DEA witnesses what she thinks is the death of her best friend, Manning (John Savage), during a drug raid.
 She quits her job to become a dance teacher, but is soon recruited again for a secret mission, and shipped off to a small remote island.

 On the island she finds out the secret mission is an investigation into the alien spacecraft that was found orbiting Neptune.
 She discovers two aliens were found; one small, one larger and of a different species, with the smaller alien (which looks somewhat like an underdeveloped foetus with typical 'grey alien' large eyes) controlling the much larger and robust one through telepathy.
 The team has nicknamed the larger alien 'Spike' due to its spiky and ominous appearance.
 Later, in attempting to escape or explore her surroundings, Lisa has a surprise meeting with her old friend Manning whom she had thought was dead.
 After a discussion with Colonel Cencula (Lance Henriksen) it comes to light that Lisa's sister also worked on the alien investigation but was killed through unknown circumstances (later revealed to be due to a mistaken overdose of the serum they're trying to develop), and that Lisa was chosen because of the natural psychic/telepathic link she shared with her twin sister.

 After seeing the smaller alien, which is imprisoned in a glass chamber, and forming a chance telepathic connection with it, Lisa is tested for a mental connection with her twin sister by Dr. Bainbridge (Dave Vescio).
 During the investigation Lisa meets Plummer (Brian Krause) and builds a friendship with him which soon blossoms into romance.
 Meanwhile, Colonel Cencula, Manning, and the doctor are working together to try and develop a serum to control people using the alien's telepathic technology.
 The Colonel sells this mind control technology to a North Korean billionaire for $4 billion.
 Lisa learns of the Colonel's plans, steals the access codes to the money/account, and attempts to flee the island.